The FIFA World Cup - Qatar 2022 has officially started!

 - Modern and straightforward

 Manchester United might be one of the biggest brands in club football worldwide.
-The most recent evaluations indicate that the brand now has over one billion fans that are inspired to follow in the footsteps of this great football club.
+The most recent evaluations indicate that the brand now has over one billion fans who are inspired to follow in the footsteps of this great football club.

 To pay homage to his affection for Manchester United, Ryan Panchal wanted to make something special for his beloved club – he designed a fully reimagined concept revolving around Man U.